ryul99/DevEnv-with-Docker/README.md

 1. Mounting user home folder
     - User can use their home folder in container
 1. Handling user
     - file in container home folder have same owner as host
-1. PID 1 is set as `init` process
+1. PID 1 is `init` process

 # How to run
 ## Dev Build